 In the WP Admin, go to Settings > Writing.

 You can update this setting with WP CLI, rather than manually logging into a site to update the option.

-$ wp option update classic-editor-replace replace
+$ wp option update classic-editor-allow-users disallow

 Alternative Plugin to Disable Gutenberg